desertghostunr/cs480_Frost/PA5/README.md

 Please build this project using CMake.
 It is recommended to create a build directory and to build the project there.

 Running the make in a separate directory will allow easy cleanup of the build data, and an easy way to prevent unnecessary data to be added to the git repository.

+Note: If CMake fails for any reason, the makefile is also kept up to date.
+Again, CMake is the preferred build method.

 ### CMake Instructions
 The building of the project is done using CMake, installation with apt-get may be necessary.